Skip to main content

 Large Roof Areas and Drainage

 Large, flat industrial roofs concentrate drainage at fewer points than smaller buildings, so proper slope and drain capacity matter more as roof size increases.
 We assess drainage as part of every industrial inspection, because ponding water on a large roof is a bigger structural and leak risk than on a small one, and expansion joints on very large buildings are a common failure point we check specifically.
+Two inches of standing water across a 40 by 60 foot bay is roughly 25,000 pounds on that section of deck, which is why commercial roof drainage is scoped as its own piece of work on an industrial roof rather than an afterthought to the membrane.

 Keeping Operations Running